nayeemlab/nayeemlab.github.io/_pages/about.md

 **Educational Background**
 <br>
-I completed both my Bachelor's and Master's (thesis) programs in Statistics 📊, with a double major in Computer Science and Engineering (CSE) 💻 at Shahjalal University of Science and Technology, Sylhet, Bangladesh.
+I completed both my Bachelor's and Master's (thesis) programs in Statistics 📊, with a double major in Computer Science and Engineering (CSE) 💻 at Shahjalal University of Science and Technology (SUST), Sylhet, Bangladesh.

 **Academic Goals**
 <br>